 Baseband Broadband It refers to a communications channel in which information is carried in digital form.
-The signals are modulated as radiofrequency analog waves that use different frequency ranges.
-2. Communication is bi-directional which means the same channel is used to transmit and receive signals.
+The signals are modulated as radio frequency analog waves that use different frequency ranges. a.
+2. Communication is bi- directional which means the same channel is used to transmit and receive signal.
 Communication is unidirectional meaning two different channels are needed in order to send and receive signals.
-3. Every device on a baseband system shares the same channel.
+Every device on a baseband system shares the same channels.
 Multiple independent channels can carry analog or digital information through FDM.
-4. Baseband LANs are inexpensive and easier to install and maintain.
-4. Broadband system are generally more expensive because of the additional hardware involved.
+Baseband LANs are inexpensive and easier to install and maintain.
+Broadband systems are generally more expensive because of the additional hardware involved.
 5. Baseband LANs have a limited distance reach is no more than a couple miles.
-Broadband LANs span much longer distance than baseband (up to tens of kilometers).
+Broadband LANs span much longer distance than baseband (up to tens of kilometers.